-It would have a powerful transforming influence on our families, churches and communities if we devoted ourselves to live by these words.
+Think about the transforming influence on our families, churches, and communities if we devoted ourselves to follow Romans 12:10.

-The tendency is too often the opposite: Seek honor for yourself.
-It’s counter-cultural to sincerely live out the words in Romans 12:10.
+Our tendency is too often the opposite: Seek honor for yourself.
+It’s counter-cultural to sincerely take delight in honoring one another.